Zagreb City Museum

 Zagreb City Museum or Museum of the City of Zagreb (Muzej grada Zagreba) located in 20 Opatička Street, was established in 1907 by the Association of the Brethren of the Croatian Dragon (Braća hrvatskoga zmaja).

 It is located in a restored monumental complex (12th-century Popov toranj, the Observatory, 17th-century Zakmardi Granary) of the former Convent of the Poor Clares, of 1650.

 The Museum deals with topics from the cultural, artistic, economic and political history of the city spanning from the prehistory, Roman finds to the modern period.
 The holdings comprise 75,000 items arranged systematically in a combined chronological and thematic approach into collections of artistic and mundane objects characteristic of the city and its history.
-It consists of a number paintings, maps, city views, furniture, flags, military uniforms and coats of arms.
+It consists of a number of paintings, maps, city views, furniture, flags, military uniforms and coats of arms.

+History

+The museum was founded in 1907, making it one of the oldest cultural institutions in Zagreb.
+It was initially established as a way to collect, preserve, and showcase the city's history, including its architecture, artifacts, and historical documents.
+The museum has since grown to become a key player in the cultural and historical landscape of Zagreb.

+The museum is housed in a building that itself holds historical significance.
+It is located in the old town of Zagreb, specifically in Kulmer Palace (Kulmerova palača), a late Baroque palace built in the 18th century.
+This location provides a fitting backdrop for the museum’s exhibits, as it is close to many other historical landmarks in Zagreb.

+Collections and Exhibits

+The museum’s permanent collections cover a wide range of topics that trace Zagreb’s evolution from prehistoric times to the modern era.
+These collections are typically divided into various themes: